Bittrex VS Poloniex: Crypto Exchange Comparison

 Some 20 years back, trading with cryptocurrencies was still just a distant and unattainable ideal, chiefly among software engineers and crypto enthusiasts.
-In 2009, with the launch of Bitcoin, the way we see money was about to change.
+In 2009, with the launch of Bitcoin, the way we see money changed completely and the crypto community has been growing ever since.
 Today, more than 50 billion US Dollars (US) of cryptocurrency trading get completed daily!

 But how does one get started?
 Where does all the trading take place?
 We’re glad you asked!

-That’s why traders have turned to centralized exchange platforms, which currently figure as the biggest cryptocurrency marketplaces.
-These platforms command the largest volumes of cryptos and offer high liquidity.
-They govern and protect the digital assets their customers trade with but, at the same time, they can be extremely vulnerable.
+Centralized crypto exchanges are currently the biggest cryptocurrency marketplaces.
+These trading platforms command the largest volumes of cryptos, offer high liquidity, and govern and protect the digital assets their customers trade with.

-In our guide, we’re going to shed light on two of the most common trading platforms – Bittrex and Poloniex.
+In our guide, we’re going to shed light on two very popular altcoin exchanges from the United States – Bittrex and Poloniex.
 By tracing their history and development, their features, major issues (if any), and the customers’ reviews, we’ll help you decide whether any of these two exchanges is worth your time and money.

 About the Exchanges